-- 3 (1) The objects for which the company is established ("the Objects") are to: - (a) perform and discharge the functions delegated to it by the Secretary of State for Communities and Local Government pursuant to his power in The Local Audit and Accountability Act 2014 (Commencement No. 7, Transitional Provisions and Savings) Order 2015 made under the Local Audit and Accountability Act 2014 including (but not limited to): - (i) the appointment of auditors to all relevant authorities; - (ii) setting scales of fees and charging fees for the audit of accounts of relevant authorities and consulting with relevant parties in relation to those scales of fees: - (iii) making arrangements for the certification of claims or returns in respect of Housing Benefit subsidy from audited bodies; - (b) perform and discharge the functions of an appointing person specified by the Secretary of State for Communities and Local Government under the Local Audit (Appointing Person) Regulations 2015 including (but not limited to): - (i) to issue an invitation to all principal authorities to become an opted-in authority; - (ii) to appoint the external auditor to all opted-in principal authorities after consultation; - (iii) to specify scales of fees for the audit of accounts of opted-in authorities, before the start of the financial year to which the scales relate, and after consultation; - (iv) to keep, and publish, a record of authorities that become opted-in authorities; to oversee issues of appointed auditor independence, monitor compliance, assist in the resolution of disputes or complaints; and deal with the removal of an appointed auditor.
+- 3 (1) The objects for which the company is established ("the Objects") are to: - (a) perform and discharge the functions delegated to it by the Secretary of State for Communities and Local Government pursuant to his power in The Local Audit and Accountability Act 2014 (Commencement No. 7, Transitional Provisions and Savings) Order 2015 made under the Local Audit and Accountability Act 2014 relating to the audit of principal local government bodies for accounting periods ending 31 March 2018. - (b) perform and discharge the functions of an appointing person specified by the Secretary of State for Communities and Local Government under the Local Audit (Appointing Person) Regulations 2015 including (but not limited to): - to issue an invitation to all principal authorities to become an opted-in authority;